 Imagine a future world where customers are actively engaged in their insurance.
 A world where they proactively manage their health, recommend cover to friends, sign-up and engage digitally, and are loyal across their lifecycle.

 What’s more, imagine a future where insurance is a sustainable business model with hyper-personalised products that are predictive of individuals’ needs.
-Or where high-performing talent are retained by having their wellbeing prioritised with flexibility and meaningful benefits.
+Or where high-performing talent is retained by having their wellbeing prioritised with flexibility and meaningful benefits.

 This is the future of insurance.
 A world where customers, employees, and the insurer are engaged in a win/win relationship.

-I was recently invited to attend a leadership summit hosted by Japan’s largest life insurer, Dai ichi Life Holdings to present my insights into the 6 key trends insurers need to embrace to emerge as the future winners.
+I was recently invited to attend a leadership summit hosted by Japan’s largest life insurer, Dai ichi Life Holdings to present my insights into the 6 key trends insurers need to embrace to emerge as future winners.